Izzie Stevens: Awards

 Heigl's portrayal of Izzie Stevens earned her widespread critical acclaim and several prestigious nominations and awards.
 In 2006, she was part of the Grey's Anatomy ensemble that won the Satellite Award for Best Ensemble in a Television Series.
 She was nominated for the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film at both the 2007 and 2008 ceremonies for her work on Grey's Anatomy.
-Additionally, Heigl won the "Favorite Female TV Star" at the 34th People's Choice Awards, and was awarded the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series at the 2007 ceremony, becoming the only lead cast member of Grey's Anatomy to win a Primetime Emmy.
+Additionally, Heigl won the "Favorite Female TV Star" at the 34th People's Choice Awards, and was awarded the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series at the 2007 ceremony.
+Her Emmy win is notable in the history of Grey's Anatomy, as Heigl is the only lead cast member of the series to have won an individual Primetime Emmy Award for acting.
+Despite Grey's Anatomy receiving numerous Emmy nominations and wins throughout its run, none of the other principal cast members have won an individual Primetime Emmy for their performances in the series.
 Additionally, she was also part of the ensemble cast nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series from 2006 to 2008, with a victory in 2007.